open62541/open62541-www/doc/master/_static/plugin_securitypolicy.rst

        /* The policy uri that identifies the implemented algorithms */ UA_String policyUri;

+       /* Value indicating the crypto strength of the policy, with zero for deprecated or none */ UA_Byte securityLevel;

        /* The local certificate is specific for each SecurityPolicy since it
         * depends on the used key length. */ UA_ByteString localCertificate;